Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Summary of our approach

-We begin with an {\it abstract circuit} that carries out a specific computation (e.g., an algorithmic subroutine).
-An abstract circuit is one written in terms of idealized error-free qubits undergoing perfect gate operations.
-We choose a particular concatenated fault-tolerant quantum computing scheme to implement this circuit using real, potentially faulty, physical operations acting on real physical qubits; see Sec.~\ref{sec:Prelims}.
-At the lowest level of concatenation, each qubit in the abstract circuit is encoded into $n$ physical qubits, as prescribed by the fault-tolerant scheme, forming a ``logical qubit".
-Each operation (gate, state preparation, and measurement) in the abstract circuit is implemented as an encoded --- or logical --- operation on the logical qubit, accompanied by error correction to remove errors.
-This base level --- ``level-1" --- of encoding provides protection against a maximum number of errors assured by the fault-tolerant scheme.
-To correct more errors and achieve higher computational accuracy, we concatenate the circuit: Every physical qubit in the level-1 circuit is replaced by a logical qubit, and every physical operation is replaced by the corresponding logical operation accompanied by error correction.
-Each such replacement increases the concatenation by one level, and we go recursively from level-0 (i.e., no encoding at all), to level-1, to level-2, etc.
+Consider an abstract circuit that carries out a specific computation of interest (or an algorithmic subroutine of that computation), expressed as a set of idealized error-free qubits undergoing a sequence of ideal gate operations.
+We choose a particular concatenated fault-tolerant quantum computing scheme to implement this circuit using real, potentially faulty, physical operations acting on real physical qubits.
+Through concatenation, each qubit in the abstract circuit is encoded into $n$ physical qubits, as prescribed by the fault-tolerant scheme, forming a ``logical qubit".
+Each operation---gate, state preparation, or measurement---in the abstract circuit is implemented as an encoded---or logical---operation on the logical qubit, accompanied by error correction to remove errors.
+This base level---``level-1"---of encoding provides protection against some maximum number of errors assured by the fault-tolerant scheme.
+To correct more errors we concatenate the circuit: Every physical qubit in the level-1 circuit is replaced by a logical qubit; every physical operation is replaced by the corresponding logical operation accompanied by error correction.
+This replacement increases the concatenation by one level, and we go recursively from level-0 (i.e., no encoding), to level-1, level-2, etc.

-Each time we increase the concatenation level, we gain the ability to correct more errors, eventually reaching a level $K$ adequate for the target computational accuracy.
-How large $K$ is, for a target accuracy, depends on how the error-correction capability grows for the chosen fault-tolerant scheme.
-The increased accuracy, from increasing the concatenation level, comes at the cost of more physical qubits and operations.
-Again, how the qubit cost grows depends on the details of the scheme.
-Our main task in estimating the qubit cost of implementing an abstract circuit is to understand how the number of physical qubits grows each time we increase the concatenation level.
+Each time we increase the concatenation level, we gain the ability to correct more errors, until we reach a level-$K$ that achieves our desired target computational accuracy.
+How large $K$ is, for a given target accuracy, depends on how the error-correction capability grows for the chosen fault-tolerant scheme.
+This increased accuracy comes at the cost of more physical qubits and operations (due to increasing the concatenation level).
+How this cost grows depends on the scheme used for concatenation.
+Our main task in estimating the physical qubit cost of implementing an abstract circuit is to understand how the number of physical qubits grows each time we increase the concatenation level.